Enzymit/bioinformatics_challenge/README.md

 Now let's start to gather our data.
 1. In your repo, there's a DNA sequence of an enzyme that was identified as a potential polyphosphate glucokinase.
 The sequence is stored in the file `data/sequence.fasta`.
 Your first task is to find the protein structure that corresponds to this DNA sequence.
-We'll develop the short pipeline programatically using the package [Bioservices](https://github.com/cokelaer/bioservices) and [Biopython](https://https://biopython.org/) Those are python packages that will enable us to work with various biological databases in one scripted pipeline.
+We'll develop a short pipeline programatically using the package [Bioservices](https://github.com/cokelaer/bioservices) and [Biopython](https://https://biopython.org/) Those are python packages that will enable us to work with various biological databases in one scripted pipeline.

 1. Let's use the [Blast](https://blast.ncbi.nlm.nih.gov/Blast.cgi) service to find the protein structure that corresponds to this DNA sequence.
 You may use the [NCBI](https://bioservices.readthedocs.io/en/main/_modules/bioservices/ncbiblast.html#NCBIblast) service in BioServices to do this.